SysKitTeam/docs-point/storage-management/storage-reports.md

 ### Generate Storage Metrics Report

  * **Click the Reports button** located on the left side of the screen.
- * **Select Cleanup & Health Check in the filter**; it can be found in the upper left corner.
+ * **Select Cleanup & Health Check in the filter**; you can find it in the upper left corner.
  * **Click the Storage Metrics report** to generate the report.

 ### Report Data

-Once the report is successfully generated, the following information is available:
+Once the report is generated successfully, the following information is available:

- * **The Tenant Storage tile** on the left side shows the percentage of used storage out of the total number of available storage for your tenant.
+ * **The Tenant Storage tile** on the left side shows the percentage of used storage out of the total available storage for your tenant.
  * **The Potential Savings tile** shows how much you can save by cleaning up File versions older than X months or All but the last X number of file versions.
-   * You can **set your own values for X** through Settings > Storage Management, which you can quickly access by **clicking the Settings button in the top right corner of the tile**
+   * You can **set your values for X** through Settings > Storage Management, which you can quickly access by **clicking the Settings button in the top right corner of the tile**
  * **The Storage Trend chart** shows a graph that depicts your storage usage across time over the last 180 days.